German cruiser Deutschland: Service history

 The ship conducted a series of long-distance training voyages into the Atlantic in 1935.
 In March 1935, she sailed as far as the Caribbean and South American waters.
 After returning to Germany, she went into dock for routine maintenance work, as well as installation of additional equipment.
-She had her aircraft catapult installed in this period, and was provided with two Heinkel He 60 floatplanes.
+She had her aircraft catapult installed in this period, and was provided with a He 60 floatplane.
+The first He 60 was damaged during the tests with a new helping device for landing and recovering floatplanes, and a replacement He 60 was flown in.
 Deutschland participated in fleet maneuvers in German waters in early 1936.
 She was joined by her newly commissioned sister ship Admiral Scheer for a cruise into the mid-Atlantic, which included a stop in Madeira.